festusaigbogun/Excel_Supermarket_Sales_Project/README.md

 10. **Cost Management**:
     - Continuously monitor costs and expenses to ensure that your profits remain healthy even in the most profitable areas.

-These recommendations should help you make informed decisions to enhance your business's overall performance.